trclemen/streamtouch-support/README.md

 # streamtouch-support
-> Touch Music Control for Bose SoundTouch via Music Assistant
+> Touch Music Control for SoundTouch via Music Assistant

 ---

 ## What is StreamTouch?

-StreamTouch is an iOS app that lets you control your Bose SoundTouch speaker through a self-hosted Music Assistant server, directly from your iPhone or iPad.
+StreamTouch is an iOS app that lets you control your SoundTouch speaker through a self-hosted Music Assistant server, directly from your iPhone or iPad.
 Search and play music from your connected providers, save presets, and control playback — all from one simple interface.

 ---